camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 when a notification is sent to the sink endpoint with sinkCredential it could occur a response back from the listener with an error about expired token.
 In this case, the subscription will shift to EXPIRED status.
 (as we do not have as of now capability to allow consumer to modify `subscription`).
-Remark: This action will trigger a subscription-ends event with terminationReason set to "ACCESS_TOKEN_EXPIRED" (probably this notification will also get the EXPIRED status answer).
+Remark: This action will trigger a subscription-ended event with terminationReason set to "ACCESS_TOKEN_EXPIRED" (probably this notification will also get the EXPIRED status answer).

 `config` attributes table: